-Category Strategy Comments Routine and Reactive Repair Repair of defect to current intervention Response to reported defects due to our wide geographical area will be prioritised to make standards and the most effective use of the available response times resources to carry out necessary repairs Replacement of assets Renewal of assets that have deteriorated beyond repair Assets are replaced only when they are no longer able to fulfil intended function or in response to being damaged.
+Category Strategy Comments Routine and Repair of defect to Response to reported defects due to our wide Reactive Repair current intervention geographical area will be prioritised to make standards and the most effective use of the available response times resources to carry out necessary repairs Replacement of Renewal of assets Assets are replaced only when they are no assets that have deteriorated longer able to fulfil intended function or in beyond repair response to being damaged.
 In this case efforts would be made to recover the costs from third parties.